-It is this strategy that scientists use to test hypotheses and theories.
+It is that strategy that scientists use to test hypotheses and theories.
 We cannot prove the working hypothesis directly.
 Instead, we create a null hypothesis that is the opposite of the working hypothesis.
-If we find support for the null hypothesis (that is, we find that congestion fees have no influence whatsoever on the outcome) we toss out the working hypothesis.
+If we find support for the null hypothesis (that is, we find that prior criminal justice experience has no influence whatsoever on the outcome) we toss out the working hypothesis.
 Or, at least, we need to seriously reconsider what it says.
-Perhaps in this instance, the fees are simply not high enough.
-If we do not find support for the null hypothesis of no impact, we have very strong reasons to believe that our working hypothesis is valid.
+If we do not find support for the null hypothesis (we do not find an alternate support for the opinion) we have very strong reasons to believe that our working hypothesis is valid.
 As we find that fewer and fewer alternatives pan out, the greater credibility we have in the working hypothesis.